 The steps a device takes to market

-With 5G, Fixed Wireless Access was one of the first use cases, rather than mobile usage and first commercial devices announced have been 5G home routers, such as the one announced by Huawei at MWC 2018 in Barcelona, or the one by Samsung.
+This time, with 5G, Fixed Wireless Access was one of the first use cases, rather than mobile usage and first commercial devices announced have been 5G home routers, such as the one announced by Huawei at MWC 2018 in Barcelona, or the one by Samsung.
 Those early devices have been more specifically designed for carrier partners Verizon in the US and in South Korea, and have already received their approval by the FCC.

 Huawei and Samsung 5G home routers for 5G Fixed Wireless Access

 Those first devices are available in indoor and outdoor versions.
-Since then, however, the ecosystem has continued its expansion alongside that of the smartphone devices.
+Since then however, the ecosystem has continued its expansion alongside that of the smartphone devices.
 An illustration of this is the announcement in October 2019 by Qualcomm that over 34 OEMs planned to use its X55 5G modem alongside a specifically designed for FWA antenna solution.

 OEMs planning to launch Qualcomm based x55 5G FWA CPEs